gbmhunter/blog/content/electronics/circuit-design/esd-protection/_index.md

 You can normally diagnose this by noting the the "unpowered" rail will be one diode forward voltage drop (`\(V_f\)`, which is usually around 0.5-0.7V) less than the voltage on the I/O pin(s) powering the rail (which are normally at `\(V_{CC}\)`).

+## Standalone TVS Diodes

+{{% img src="basic-esd-protection-with-tvs-diode.svg" width="800" caption="A good habit to get into --- place TVS diodes across inputs/outputs to a PCB (and not just power rails, although that is what is shown in this schematic).
+Place the TVS as close as possible to the place of entry onto the PCB." %}}

+{{% note %}}
+A TVS as shown above also protects against reverse polarity.
+In this situation, the TVS will forward conduct and clamp the voltage to about `\(-0.7V\)`.
+Make sure that this will either blow a fuse or that the TVS is big enough to sustain the power dissipation indefinitely.
+See <<tvs-on-12v-input-and-fuse>> for an example using both a TVS diode and fuse.
+{{% /note %}}

+{{% img src="basic-esd-protection-with-tvs-diode-and-reverse-polarity-fuse.svg" width="800" caption="Using both a fuse and a TVS on a +12V power supply to a PCB.
+In this case, the fuse is placed before the TVS diode so that it would also blow if the +12V was hooked up the wrong way around (current going through F1 and D1)." %}}
 ## Disabling The ESD Diodes

 Extra diodes, external to the IC, can be added to prevent leakage currents through CMOS IO pins on devices which have ESD protection diodes to VCC and GND.
 The following image shows how they would be connected to the IC of interest.